-Name/ Position Age Citizenship Experience Relatives up to 4th Civil degree Francis C. Llanera Senior Vice President 51 Filipino Present Involvement SVP since October 2016 and Head of Branch Banking Group since October 2012.
+Name/ Position Age Citizenship Experience Relatives up to 4th Civil degree Francis C. Llanera Senior Vice President 51 Filipino Filipino Present Involvement SVP since October 2016 and Head of Branch Banking Group since October 2012.
 Past Involvements FVP and Head of PSBank Loans Operations Group from January 2011 to October 2012 Remedial Management Division Head from December 2007 to December 2010 Held various positions in the following Banks: Senior Manager and Credit Card Collections Head at Union Bank from May 2001 - November 2007 Assistant Manager, Credit Risk at AIG from May 2000 - April 2001 Assistant Cashier, Credit Card Department at Far East Bank &amp; Trust Co from July 1993 - April 2000 None Jose Jesus B. Custodio Senior Vice President 63 Filipino Present Involvement SVP since Oct 2013 and Head PSBank-Indirect Sales Channel Group Past Involvements FVP and Group Head of PSBank-Indirect Sales Channel Group from 2010 to 2013 Vice President and Division Head of Dealer Sales from 2004 to 2010 AVP and Department Head of Dealer Sales from 2003 to 2004 Senior Manager and Department Head of Dealer Sales from 2001 to 2003 Head of Auto Loans-Retail Sales at Citytrust Banking Corp.
-Head of Fleet and Floor Stock Department at BPI Family Savings Bank None Mary Jane M. Valero 54 Filipino Present Involvement Senior Vice President 54 Filipino Present Involvement • SVP since December 2020 and Head PSBank-Customer Experience and Human Resources Group Past Involvements • FVP and Group Head of PSBank- Customer Experience and Human Resources Group from September 2019 to Nov 2020 • FVP and Group Head of PSBank- Customer Experience and People Development Group from January 2019 to September 2019 • FVP and Group Head of PSBank- Customer Experience Group from July 2017 to January 2019 • VP and Division Head of Customer Experience Division from November 2014 to July 2017 • VP and Division Head of Service Quality Division from August 2002 to January 2008 • • VP and Division Head of Service Quality Division from August 2004 to January 2008 • • VP and Division Head of Service Quality Division from August 2002 to July 2004 • • Part-Time Professor of Enderun Colleges from June 2013 to June 2014 • • Front Office Manager of Mandarin Oriental Manila from January 1999 to August 2002 • • Duty Manager of Westin Philippine Plaza from Janu 1992. • None
+Head of Fleet and Floor Stock Department at BPI Family Savings Bank None Mary Jane M. Valero Senior Vice President 54 Filipino Present Involvement SVP since December Customer Experient Past Involvements FVP and Group Here Experience and Hure September 2019 to FVP and Group Here Experience and Pector January 2019 to Serve FVP and Group Here Experience Group For Stephand Pector FVP and Division Here Experience Group For Stephand Pector FVP and Division Here Experience Group For Stephand Pector FVP and Division Here For February 2000 VP and Division Here For August 2004 AVP and Division For August 2002 Part-Time Professor 2013 to June 2014 Front Office Manager of Western Manager of Western For Stephand For Manager of Western For Manager of Western For Stephand For Manager of Western For Manager of Western For Manager of Western For Stephand For Manager of Western For Stephand For Manager of Western For For Manager of Western For Manager of Western For For Manager of Western For For Manager of Western For For For Manager of Western For For For Manager of Western For Present Involvement ■ SVP since December 2020 and Head PSBank-Customer Experience and Human Resources Group Past Involvements ■ FVP and Group Head of PSBank- Customer Experience and Human Resources Group from September 2019 to Nov 2020 ■ FVP and Group Head of PSBank- Customer Experience and People Development Group from January 2019 to September 2019 ■ FVP and Group Head of PSBank- Customer Experience Group from July 2017 to January 2019 ■ VP and Division Head of Customer Experience Division from November 2014 to July 2017 ■ VP and Division Head of Customer Service Division from February 2008 to November 2014 ■ VP and Division Head of Service Quality Division from August 2004 to January 2008 ■ AVP and Division Head of Service Quality Division from August 2002 to July 2004 ■ Part-Time Professor of Enderun Colleges from June 2013 to June 2014 ■ Front Office Manager of Mandarin Oriental Manila from January 1999 to August 2002 None